craig-osterhout/docs/content/manuals/ai/sandboxes/governance/local.md

 - **Org governance active**: the organization policy replaces local policy.
   Local rules are inactive, and `sbx policy allow` and `sbx policy deny` have no effect.
-To list the inactive local rules, run `sbx policy ls --include-inactive`.
+To list the inactive local rules, run `sbx policy ls --wide --include-inactive`.
 See [Monitoring](monitoring.md#showing-inactive-rules).

 See [Organization policy](org.md) for how organization governance works.